Our latest Terms of Service are produced in accordance with the requirements of the Data Protection Law (as defined

 Cancelling your subscription

-If you wish to cancel your subscription to The Service, you must contact ChurchSuite Support by email at least 5 clear working days before your next billing day; your next billing day is displayed within the Billing section of your account.
-We will require verification of the cancellation by the designated account contact, or by another known contact within your Organisation.
+If you wish to cancel your subscription to The Service, you must contact ChurchSuite Support by email at least 5 clear working days before your next billing day; your next billing day is displayed within the Billing section of your Organisation’s account.
+We will require verification of the cancellation by your pre-designated account contact, or by another known contact within your Organisation.

-If you or your Organisation fail to abide by these Terms of Service, we reserve the right to suspend access to The Service or permanently cancel the ChurchSuite account and delete the data.
+If you or your users fail to abide by these Terms of Service, we reserve the right to suspend access to The Service or permanently cancel the ChurchSuite account and.
 If we withdraw access to The Service due to a breach of these Terms of Service, no refund will be payable by us.

-It is your responsibility to keep your account contact information up to date at all times.
+It is your responsibility to keep your Organisation’s account contact information up to date at all times.

-You are responsible for ensuring you and your Organisation’s login information is kept secure at all times.
-We will not be responsible for any loss or damage incurred as a consequence of your login details being compromised.
+You are responsible for ensuring your Organisation’s and users’ login information is kept secure at all times.
+We will not be responsible for any loss or damage incurred as a consequence of login details being compromised, save where such loss or damage occurs by reason of a breach by ChurchSuite, in which case you must notify us without delay.

 We do not guarantee that The Service will meet all your requirements, be available 100% of the time or be “bug free”.
-While we will do our best to keep disruptions to a minimum, from time to time it may be necessary to suspend The Service to carry out maintenance or support work.
+While we will exercise our reasonably-commercial endeavours to keep disruptions to a minimum, from time to time it may be necessary to suspend The Service to carry out maintenance or support work, or there may be outage that is caused by a reason out of our control.

 We reserve the right to remove any information from The Service that we consider to be unlawful, offensive or that violates the intellectual property of a third party.